ttag-org/ttag/gitbook/configuration-c-3po-lib.md

 ```

 ### useLocales ([String] locales)
-If you want to have multiple locales for resolving translations, you can use this
+If you want to have multiple translations look up locations, you can use this
-method, it will try to resolve translations exactly in the same order as you will
+method.
+Library will try to resolve translations exactly in the same order as you will
-specify with `locales` argument.
+specify in the `locales` argument.

 argumets:
 * **locales ([String])**: Locales names (uk, en)